Sheldor16/Sheldor16/README.md

 - 👋 Hi, I’m Vaibhav Singh
 - 👀 I’m interested in data analytics.
-- 🌱 I’m currently learning SQL and data analysis using SQL.
+- 🌱 I’m currently learning Advance SQL and data analysis using SQL.
 - 💞️ I’m looking to collaborate on data analytics project.
 - 📫 How to reach me - https://www.linkedin.com/in/mtvaibhav